D-Bhatta/Machine-Learning-Mastery-With-Python/README.md

 Lesson 15: Algorithm Parameter Tuning.
 (Improve Results) Lesson 16: Model Finalization.
 (Present Results)

 Each Lesson will have a folder for itself.
 Within that will be the code, documents, screenshots, tests, etc. for all the activities of the lesson.
-Each Lesson file should have the lesson number followed by date in a comment at the top of the file.
+Each Lesson file should have the lesson number followed by page number in a comment at the top of the file.

 Part III
 Contains the activities from the 3 projects therein